-FortisBC will ensure that wood preservatives are not applied within establishment of notreatment zones (NTZ) according to the Integrated Pest Management Regulation.
+FortisBC will ensure wood preservatives are not applied within established no-treatment zones (NTZ) according to the Integrated Pest Management Regulation (IPMR).

 No-treatment zone means an area of land that must not be treated with pesticide.
-As per section 79(1) of the IPMR requires the NTZs found in Table 5 be maintained when wood preservative pesticides are used under this PMP for wood pole maintenance:
+As per Section 79 (1) of the IPMR requires the NTZs found in Table 5 be maintained when wood preservative pesticides are used under this PMP for wood pole maintenance.